 Do I need to wear khaki and olive on safari?

-Yes for game drives, but not because the animals care about your colour — they don’t.
-The practical reason is dust: red Mara dust settles visibly on everything after a morning drive, and neutral colours disguise this far better than white or bright fabrics.
-More relevantly, vivid colours (red, white, yellow) can attract insects and disrupt other guests’ photography.
+Yes, for game drives, but not because the animals care about your color; they don’t.
+The practical reason is dust: red Mara dust settles visibly on everything after a morning drive, and neutral colors disguise this far better than white or bright fabrics.
+More relevantly, vivid colors (red, white, yellow) can attract insects and disrupt other guests’ photography.
 Most safari guests find that neutral clothing creates a more immersive psychological mood anyway.

 Do I need a separate bag for Zanzibar or Diani?